 We can place a composite resin filling fairly quickly.
 This is an affordable and durable restoration that will look similar to a regular tooth.
 We make sure to complete the procedure in a way that is comfortable, effective, and fast.
 In some situations, depending on the patient and the position of where the filling will go, we can complete a filling every 30 minutes.
 If you live in the Woodland Hills area, we encourage you to consider the many benefits of getting tooth-colored fillings instead of amalgam ones.

 Silver vs. Tooth-Colored Filling: What You Should Know

 Tooth-colored fillings are safer for your health since they consist of resin or a plastic material.
 Silver fillings are typically not silver, but a metal alloy that includes several materials with mercury among them.
 There have been numerous health warnings regarding the overexposure to mercury, which is why pregnant women are warned to stay away from tuna.
 While many people believe amalgam fillings are perfectly safe, the data can be contradictory from study to study.
 If you want to avoid the risks that come with mercury exposure, select tooth-colored fillings, or replace your existing silver fillings.
-Visit our California dental office for more information.
+Visit our Woodland Hills, CA dental office for more information.

 Composite Dental Fillings FAQ

 Q. What is a composite resin (white filling)?

 A. Resin fillings match the shade of your natural teeth while providing the necessary level of protection.
 While many refer to a composite resin as a "white" filling, the actual shade may be more of a crème, if that is what is necessary to blend in.
 Composite resin fillings function in the same way amalgam ones do, so they are still effective for restoring teeth that have suffered from decay or fracture.
 However, they can blend in and become more discreet for other patients.

 Q. What are the advantages of composite vs. amalgam fillings?